rlawton512/bamazon/README.md

 **1. Customer**

-    * The app is designed to fulfill Customer product orders
+    * The app is designed to fulfill customer product orders
     * It will prompt the customer to make a purchase selection and a quantity amount
     * Based on price and quantity, the app will display the total amount for the purchase
-    * Inventory will be decreased by the amount purchased by the Customer
+    * Inventory will be decreased by the amount purchased by the customer
     * 'Insufficient quantity' will display if the customer tries to purchase more than what's available.